The Kimberley Process

 Sierra Leone and the Kimberley Process Certification Scheme

-With the burden of being the birthplace of the concept of "conflict diamonds", Sierra Leone carries the tremendous responsibility to its citizens and the international community to ensure that diamonds recovered from the alluvial river gravel deposits mined by the many artisanal mining licence holders, as well as those liberated from the hard rock kimberlite pipes and dykes by large-scale commercial, mechanised mining operations like Koidu Holdings, are not used to fund armed conflict anywhere in the world.
+With the burden of being the birthplace of the concept of "conflict diamonds", Sierra Leone carries the tremendous responsibility to its citizens and the international community to ensure that diamonds recovered from the alluvial river gravel deposits mined by the many artisanal mining licence holders, as well as those liberated from the hard rock kimberlite pipes and dykes by large-scale commercial, mechanised mining operations like Koidu Limited, are not used to fund armed conflict anywhere in the world.

 The Kimberley Process Certification Scheme (KPCS) was established in May 2000 to find a solution to the international problem of the trade in conflict diamonds, “which can be directly linked to the fuelling of armed conflict, the activities of rebel movements aimed at undermining or overthrowing legitimate governments, and the illicit traffic in, and proliferation of, armaments, especially small arms and light weapons”.
 The KPCS is an international certification scheme for rough diamonds, based on national laws and practices and meeting internationally agreed minimum standards.